mtkirby/slimshim/README.md

 #############################################################################
 How to setup SlimShim on a Nexx WT3020.
 These things are only $15-$20.
 They are powered by usb.
 They don't have much storage or ram, so don't expect much beyond shimming a victim and maybe run a small nmap scan.
 First install OpenWRT or LEDE.
 I have mine modified to use a usb thumbdrive for storage.
 The Nexx has very little storage and you won't be able to do much without a thumbdrive extension.
 There is documentation on OpenWRT's site on how to use a thumbdrive as an overlay filesystem.
 I use a sandisk ultrafit 16gb.
 I compiled a custom OpenWRT build, but that was probably overkill.
-You should at the very least add these packages: arptables bash ebtables ebtables-utils ip ip-bridge ip-full ip6tables iptables kmod-bridge kmod-ebtables* kmod-ipt-* kmod-nf-conntrack* kmod-nf-ipt* kmod-nf-nat* kmod-nfnetlink kmod-nft-core kmod-nft-nat nftables
+You should at the very least add these packages: arptables bash ebtables ebtables-utils ip ip-bridge ip-full ip6tables iptables kmod-bridge kmod-ebtables* kmod-ipt-* kmod-nf-conntrack* kmod-nf-ipt* kmod-nf-nat* kmod-nfnetlink kmod-nft-core kmod-nft-nat nftables swconfig

 Run these uci commands: